Customer intelligence for complex B2B revenue teams

 The difference is whether the team makes the right move at the critical moment.

-Signals reveal the situation, account memory adds context, and strategic play turns judgment into action.
-Every move makes the next judgment sharper.
+Signals reveal the situation, account memory adds context, and account planning turns insight into action.
+Every outcome makes the next recommendation sharper.

 Continuous learning loop